raja073/flask-beta/README.md

-A Movie Recommender web application build using

-	- Python Flask
+This is practice tutorial from Python Flask from miguelgrinberg.com

-	- Scikit-Learn

-	- PostgreSQL